 If the refactoring shall support that others participate in it when it is executed, the refactoring has to be a processor-based refactoring4.
 It then delegates to its given RefactoringProcessor5 for condition checking and change creation.
-Participating in a refactoring can be useful in cases where the changes done to programming source code affects other related resources in the workspace.
-This can be names or paths in configuration files, or maybe one would like to perform additional logging of changes done in the workspace.

 The Change Class

 This class is the base class for objects that is responsible for performing the actual workspace transformations in a refactoring.
 The main responsibilities for its subclasses is to implement the perform6 and isValid7 methods.
 The isValid method verifies that the change object is valid and thus can be executed by calling its perform method.
 The perform method performs the desired change and returns an undo change that can be executed to reverse the effect of the transformation done by its originating change object.